The holidays are stressful.

 Gift shopping.
 Present wrapping.
 Dinner cooking.
 Party hosting.
 Treat baking.
 Decorating.

-This chaotic mess of festivity can make anyone lose their state of zen pretty darn quickly.
-While it may seem like you don’t have the time to get to a blissful frame of mind, taking a few moments to regain your sanity will be worthwhile.
+This chaotic mess of festivity can make anyone fall out of a state of relaxation pretty darn quickly.
+While it may seem like you don’t have the time to get to a blissful, zen-like frame of mind, taking a few moments to regain your sanity will be worthwhile.

 Healthy food and lots water.